itsaahsan/itsaahsan/README.md

 # Hi there, I'm Amimul Ahsan 👋

 I'm a **self-taught Software Engineer & Machine Learning Specialist** from Dhaka, Bangladesh 🇧🇩.
 I love building things and solving problems with code.
-Completed **2,000+ hours** of intensive training from **Harvard, Google, Meta & DeepLearning.AI (Andrew Ng)** with **9 professional certifications**.
+Completed **2,000+ hours** of intensive training from **Harvard, Google, Meta & DeepLearning.AI (Andrew Ng)**.
 Currently seeking opportunities at top tech companies where I can contribute and grow!

 ---